Another pop quiz!

 their titles use Roman numerals.

-taking five long years to complete its sequence in addition and
+taking five long years to complete its sequence in the addition and

-subtraction of whole numbers, when two would suffice for a topic very
+subtraction of whole numbers, when two years would suffice for a basic topic very

-few students misunderstand, but nowhere in there does it cover the
+few students misunderstand, but nowhere in the Standards does it introduce the

 quaint, but enduring practice of counting with Roman numerals.
 One